Welcome!

 It sounds strange doesn't it?
 But, you really CAN build and fly your own airplane!

-OK, so now you are thinking about it and question is what to fly?
-It depends on your mission and personality.
+OK, so now you are thinking about it and the question becomes what to fly?
+The answer is that it depends on your mission and personality.
 What do YOU want?
-Some people like to fly really slow, some as fast as possible, some just for travel, but others to fly upside down and there are homebuilt designs to do all of these things that can be built at home.
-Fly the bush in Alaska or Idaho?
-Fly to see relatives?
-Your mission can be achieved.
-You just have to begin the project and in time, you will be flying.
+Some people like to fly really slow, some as fast as possible, some just for travel, but others to fly upside down.
+The good news is that there are homebuilt designs to do all of these things that can be built at home.
+Fly the bush in Alaska or Idaho or a traveling type of airplane to see relatives?

 Monthly Chapter Meeting!

-The tentative agenda is:
+The tentative agenda on the 25th is:

-• Current local aviation and airport news.
+- Current local aviation and airport news affecting members.

-• Current airplane projects in work.
+- Airplane building projects in work.

 FOR QUESTIONS OR OTHER INFO EMAIL: